Chart Color Schemes

 Educational outcomes in Kilkenny fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Kilkenny residents aged 15+ have a university qualification rate of 28.7%, slightly higher than the South Australian average of 25.7%.
-Bachelor degrees are the most common at 20.3%, followed by postgraduate qualifications (5.8%) and graduate diplomas (2.6%).
-Vocational pathways account for 24.8% of qualifications, with advanced diplomas at 8.3% and certificates at 16.5%.
+University qualifications in Kilkenny (28.7% of residents aged 15+) exceed the South Australian average (25.7%), indicating robust educational foundations.
+Bachelor degrees are most common at 20.3%, followed by postgraduate qualifications (5.8%) and graduate diplomas (2.6%).
+Vocational pathways account for 24.8% of qualifications among those aged 15+, with advanced diplomas (8.3%) and certificates (16.5%) being the primary components.

 Educational participation is high, with 27.4% of residents currently enrolled in formal education.
 This includes 8.5% in primary education, 8.0% in tertiary education, and 5.4% pursuing secondary education.